zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/setting-up-liferay-dxp/performance-and-scalability/configuring-clustering/02-database-configuration-for-cluster-nodes.md

 # Database Configuration for Cluster Nodes

-Each node should have a data source that points to one Liferay DXP database (or a database cluster) that all the nodes share.
+Each node should have a data source that points to one Liferay DXP database (or database cluster) that all the nodes share.
 This means that DXP cannot (and should not) use the embedded HSQL database that is shipped with the bundles.
 And, of course, the database server should be on a separate system from the DXP server.

 ## Read-Writer Database Configuration

 For even better performance, you can also use a read-writer database configuration.
+This strategy uses two different data sources: one for read operations and the other for read-write operations.
+DXP's Aspect Oriented Programming (AOP) transaction infrastructure directs read transactions to one data source and read-write transactions to the other data source.
-This strategy uses two different data sources for reading and writing, so you can split your database infrastructure into two sets: one optimized for reading and one optimized for writing.
-Since all supported databases support replication, use your database vendor's replication mechanism to keep the database nodes in sync.

-Set up the databases for replication first.
-See your database vendor's website for information on setting your database up for replication.
+Since all supported databases support replication, use the database vendor's replication mechanism to keep the database nodes synchronized.
+Set up the databases for replication first, following the database vendor's instructions.

-Then, enable a read-writer database in your `portal-ext.properties` file:
+Then, enable separate read and read-write (write) [data sources](https://docs.liferay.com/portal/7.2-latest/propertiesdoc/portal.properties.html#JDBC) in your [`portal-ext.properties` file](../../../14-reference/02-portal-properties.md):

-1. If you're not using JNDI, set the default database connection pool provider to `dbcp`, `tomcat`, or `c3po`.
-Note that provider HikariCP does not support read/write splitting.
-Here's an example setting using `dbcp`:
+1. If you are using JDBC data sources (and not JNDI), set the default connection pool provider.
+For provider information, see the [JDBC properties reference](https://docs.liferay.com/portal/7.2-latest/propertiesdoc/portal.properties.html#JDBC).
+Here's the default setting:

     ```properties
-    jdbc.default.liferay.pool.provider=dbcp
+    jdbc.default.liferay.pool.provider=hikaricp
     ```

-    For more information, see the [JDBC configuration properties](https://docs.liferay.com/portal/7.2-latest/propertiesdoc/portal.properties.html#JDBC).

-    Skip to step 3 to use JNDI.

-2. If you are using JDBC data sources (and not JNDI), then configure two different data sources -- one for reading, and one for writing:
+1. If you are using JDBC data sources (and not JNDI), use the following properties to configure the separate read and write data sources:

     ```properties
     jdbc.read.driverClassName=com.mysql.jdbc.Driver